-FIGURE PAGE 1.
-Management by objectives process used Parks and Wildlife to manage big game d by Colorado populations 1 2.
-Geographic location of the South Tablel associated Game Management Units in lands and its northeast Colorado 3.
-Post-hunt mule deer population estimate South Tablelands deer herd, 2009-2018 es for the 3 4.
-Observed post-hunt fawn/doe ratio estir observed and modeled buck/doe ratio estir for the South Tablelands deer herd, 200 5.
-Total mule deer and white-tailed deer h and number of antlered and antlerless marvested in the South Tablelands deer 6.
-Number of preference points needed to buck license for the regular and late-pla in the South Tablelands, 2009-2018 7.
-Total number of licenses and number of and doe licenses allocated for the South deer herd, 2009-2018.
-8. Total, antlered, and antlerless deer harv in the South Tablelands deer herd, 2009 est success (%) 0-2018 9
+FIG URE PAGE 1.
+Management by objectives process used by Colorado Parks and Wildlife to manage big game populations 2.
+Geographic location of the South Tablelands and its associated Game Management Units in northeast Colorado 3.
+Post-hunt mule deer population estimates for the South Tablelands deer herd, 2009-2018 4.
+Observed post-hunt fawn/doe ratio estimates and observed and modeled buck/doe ratio estimates for the South Tablelands deer herd, 2009-2018 5.
+Total mule deer and white-tailed deer harvest and number of antlered and antlerless mule deer harvested in the South Tablelands deer herd, 2009-2018 6.
+Number of preference points needed to draw a mule deer buck license for the regular and late-plains rifle seasons in the South Tablelands, 2009-2018 7.
+Total number of licenses and number of rifle buck and doe licenses allocated for the South Tablelands deer herd, 2009-2018 8.
+Total, antlered, and antlerless deer harvest success (%) in the South Tablelands deer herd, 2009-2018